How do Backers provide consent to use BackerKit?

 - BackerKit accounts – Backers can choose to create a password and have an account that manages all of their BackerKit projects in one place.

 - Marketing list – Backers have the option of being added to the BackerKit Marketing list.
 Backers who have opted in here will be added to a list where they receive emails and other marketing materials related to Staff Favorite projects on crowdfunding platforms as well as projects on BackerKit.

 What kind of Data does BackerKit Collect?

-As a Data Controller, BackerKit collects personal identifying information from Project Creators, Master Backers, and visitors to our public site.
+As a Data Controller, BackerKit collects personal identifying information from Project Creators, Backers with a Backer Account, and visitors to our public site.

 Why do we collect personal identifying data?

 The Data Controller (the Project Creator) is responsible for outlying why they collect any personal identifying information including email, shipping address, and any personal information that ask within the survey.

 As a Data Controller, BackerKit uses several tools to help improve the product.
 Including tools to help illuminate parts of the website that are are confusing or underused, allowing our product team to improve the customer experience.
 These tools also help surface errors and allow BackerKit to gain insights into how our users are using the app.
 These tools also help our Customer Success and Backer Support teams provide support and guidance to creators and backers.